International Communist Party

 The International Communist Party (ICP) is the name assumed by a number of left communist international political parties today.
-The ICP has often been described as Bordigist due to the contributions by longtime member Amadeo Bordiga, although the adherents of the party do not identify as Bordigists.
+The ICP has often been described as Bordigist due to the contributions made by longtime member Amadeo Bordiga, although the adherents of the party do not explicitly identify as Bordigists.

+Each party has its own website, newspaper publication and variation of the following statement to distinguish itself from other parties:

+"The line running from Marx to Lenin to the foundation of the Third International and the birth of the Communist Party of Italy in Leghorn (Livorno) 1921, and from there to the struggle of the Italian Communist Left against the degeneration in Moscow and to the rejection of popular fronts and coalition of resistance groups – The tough work of restoring the revolutionary doctrine and the party organ, in contact with the working class, outside the realm of personal politics and electoralist manoevrings."

 Origins

-Early Development within the Italian Socialist Party
+Early development within the Italian Socialist Party

 The roots of the International Communist Party can be traced to the left wing of the Italian Socialist Party (PSI), founded in 1892.
 The first two decades of the PSI were marked by an internal struggle led by the left faction to establish Marxism as the party's official ideology.
 Initially a minority, the left gained prominence at the 1910 congress, where they organized themselves as the Intransigent Revolutionary faction.
 By 1912, this faction had become dominant within the PSI, with key figures including Benito Mussolini, Angelica Balabanoff, and Amadeo Bordiga.

-World War I and Political Divergences
+World War I and political divergences

 The outbreak of World War I led to significant ideological divisions within the PSI.
 Mussolini broke with the left by adopting a pro-Allied stance, while Bordiga developed an anti-war position similar to Lenin's revolutionary defeatism.
 This position, though rejected by most socialist leaders, established Bordiga as a prominent voice within the party base.
 After Mussolini's expulsion for his increasingly militarist position, leadership passed to Giacinto Menotti Serrati's centrist faction, which maintained an ambiguous position between the right wing led by Filippo Turati and the left.

 Like Lenin, faced with the Second International's support of various sides in the war, Bordiga called for the formation of a new international.
 When the left encountered Lenin's views after the October Revolution, they considered them not a new adaptation of Marxism but a restatement of it.